Giving with IECF

 Scholarship funds provide an opportunity to invest in the community’s future through the education of tomorrow’s leaders.
-In the Inland Empire, donors can focus on strategic, needs based scholarship giving for students who may struggle financially or academically to achieve a higher education degree.
-The college attainment rate in the Inland Empire is X%, making those students who have few advocates a priority of IECF.
+In the Inland Empire, donors can focus on strategic, needs-based scholarship giving for students who may struggle financially or academically to achieve a higher education degree.
+Less than 22% of adults 25 and older in the region earn a bachelor’s degree or higher, making those students who have few advocates a priority for IECF.

 Scholarship Funds PDF

 Geographic Affiliate Funds